techandsoftware/teletext-service/README.md

 For the rest of HTML needed, see `public/index.html` in the repo.

-To run locally, clone the project then run `npm install` and `npm start` .
+To run locally, clone the project then run `npm install` and `npm run dev` .

 Use `scripts/tti2json.js` to generate the JSON files needed as the page data source, or create your own.
 The JSON structure needed is documented below in the 'Default page data source' section.